Kiviuq (moon)

 Kiviuq is believed to be in Kozai resonance, cyclically reducing its orbital inclination while increasing the eccentricity and vice versa.
 Its current orbital elements overlap strongly with Phoebe's orbit, and the moons will likely eventually collide with each other.

 The light curve amplitude of Kiviuq is large, varying in brightness by over 2 magnitudes.
 The large amplitude of Kiviuq suggests that it has an elongated shape, and may be a possible contact binary.

 Exploration

 On 30 August 2010, the ISS camera of the Cassini–Huygens spacecraft took light-curve data from a distance of 9.3 million km.
-With these data, the rotation period was measured to 21 hours and 49 minutes.
+With this data, the rotation period was measured to be 21 hours and 49 minutes.